 Keynote: Life is a Playground

-Becky Brinkerhoff is a copywriter and manic pixie meme girl at Hill Holliday in Boston.
-She’s a diversity & inclusivity activist in all things and hasn’t been “chill” a single day in her life.
+Becky Brinkerhoff is the social media manager for 3% and a copywriter at Arnold Worldwide in Boston.
+She’s a diversity and inclusivity activist in all things and hasn’t been “chill” a single day in her life.

 Kyle Cease—transformational comedian and New York Times bestselling author—opened day two of the conference with a keynote that aimed to have the audience rethink everything and everyone in their orbit...for better.

 Being a day-two speaker of a 9:00 am keynote provides formidable challenges.
 The crowd isn’t warmed up.
 The collective caffeination hasn’t kicked in.
 Everyone is still reeling from day one.
 People are still coming in and out of the auditorium.
 There’s breakfast in the back of the room.

 Kyle Cease put all this on the table when he introduced himself.
 He acknowledged his in-moment worries and how they made him feel, all while making the audience crack-up laughing.
 It was the perfect lead-in to his interactive presentation on awareness and self-doubt.

 Cease is a transformational comedian that mixes comedy, guided meditation, and Eckart Tolle-style self-help to call audiences to overcome fear by accessing authenticity and vulnerability.